 Publication Date: April 16, 2017

 It’s 1955 and Catherine is a college student.
 She travels from California to Arkansas to help her father sort out her grandmother’s situation in the wake of his father’s death.
 She reconnects with Jimmy, the son of her grandmother’s housekeeper and her favorite playmate as a young child.
-The attraction between them in strong but the south is a dangerous place for a black man showing anything other than casual indifference to a white woman.
+The attraction between them is strong, but the south is a dangerous place for a black man showing anything other than casual indifference to a white woman.
 Will their love survive the hate of those around them?

 The author, Anne Moose, sent me a copy of this novel in exchange for my review.

 We meet Catherine following the death of her husband.
-She’s young and she and her daughter are grieving together when she finds the need to get the story of young love off of her chest.
-Moose treats her readers to the charm of 1955 complete with hot bus filled with sweating and stinking humanity.
+She’s young, and she and her daughter are grieving when she finds the need to get the story of young love off of her chest.
+Moose treats her readers to the charm of 1955 completely with a hot bus filled with sweating and stinking humanity.
 We’re told that her grandfather has died from whom her father was estranged for a reason not yet revealed to the protagonist.
 Catherine’s mother, not beloved by her in-laws, has opted to stay in California leaving her husband and daughter to reconnect with his mother.
-Catherine also connects with Jimmy who she hasn’t seen since she was 9 years old.
+Catherine also connects with Jimmy, who she hasn’t seen since she was nine years old.
 He’s now 20 and attractive both for his history with Catherine and his strength and intelligence.
 Jimmy and Catherine are young, hormonally charged and an accident waiting to happen.
 The case of young Emmett Till is fresh in the minds of those involved, especially Jimmy’s mother who is understandably afraid of losing her second oldest child.

-The romantic story of Arkansas Summer is not a surprise but Moose gives readers an engaging tale of wide eyed innocence and tragedy chased by anger and hate and, ultimately, revenge.
+The romantic story of Arkansas Summer is not a surprise, but Moose gives readers an engaging tale of wide-eyed innocence and tragedy chased by anger and hate and, ultimately, revenge.
 The story shifts seamlessly between eras and when ultimately we return to Catherine and her daughter, Hannah, their look back and Hannah’s memories of key moments tie together how far society has come and how far we have left to go.
 We have all either witnessed or experienced hate and we are the key to change.
-Moose conveys a social unconscious beyond the forbidden and ill fated love of two 20 year old college students.
+Moose conveys a social unconscious beyond the forbidden and ill-fated love of two 20-year-old college students.

 I found Arkansas Summer very interesting.
-Catherine, Hannah, Jimmy, et al…are fascinating and Moose’s writing style maintains tension and fear without protracting the story unnecessarily.
+Catherine, Hannah, Jimmy, et al … are fascinating and Moose’s writing style maintains tension and fear without protracting the story unnecessarily.
 Without giving spoilers, I adored the ending.
 I would read another book by this author without hesitation.